bungeemonkee/Configgy/README.md

 * Caching
     * In-memory caching of post-coercion values to reduce reflection by default and make most config value lookups lightning fast
 * Optional preemptive validation - know that a config value is bad when your app starts up (or any other time you choose) instead of hours or days later when you get some inscrutable null reference exception or an unexplained int.Parse error.
+* Populate any configuration object even ones provided by thridparty libraries using the same `Configgy.ConfigProvider` instance - so just configure it once
+* Dependency Injection - an interface for everything and everything has an interface.
+You can assemble an entire `Configgy.ConfigProvider` instance with DI if you wish

 ## Extensibility